-- (1) Practice in such bankruptcy appeals as may come before this district shall be governed by Part VIII of the Rules of Bankruptcy Procedure, except as provided in this rule or in rules subsequently adopted by this district court. - (2) Notwithstanding subparagraph (1), unless otherwise ordered by the court, appellant's and appellee's initial briefs shall not exceed thirty pages, and appellant's reply brief shall not exceed twenty pages.
+- (1) Practice in such bankruptcy appeals as may come before this district shall be governed by Part VIII of the Rules of Bankruptcy Procedure, except as provided in this order or in rules subsequently adopted by this district court. - (2) Notwithstanding subparagraph (1), the time for filing appellant's, appellee's, and reply briefs for consideration by the district court shall be 40 days, 30 days, and 14 days, respectively, in lieu of the time limits specified in Rule 8009(a) of the Rules of Bankruptcy Procedure; provided, however, that the district court or the bankruptcy appellate panel may shorten these time limits in appropriate cases. - (3) Notwithstanding subparagraph (1), unless otherwise ordered by the court, appellant's and appellee's initial briefs shall not exceed thirty pages, and appellant's reply brief shall not exceed twenty pages.